YearOfProgramming/2017Challenges/challenge_11/java/zmiller91/README.md

 # Binary Search Tree

-This solution contains a BST implementation that can add, search, and remove elements from a tree; all functions run in O(log(n)) time.
+This solution contains a BST implementation that can add and remove elements from a tree; all functions run in O(log(n)) time.

 ## How To Run